longhorn/upgrade-responder/README.md

 ## How it works
 1. Upgrade Responder server is set up at an application-specified endpoint.
-1. A response JSON file (e.g. [upgrade-response.json](#response-json-config-example)) is provided to the server as the response to the incoming request.
+1. A response JSON file (e.g. [response-config.json](#response-config-example)) is provided to the server as the response to the incoming request.
    1. In Kubernetes deployment, the response JSON is normally configured as a Config Map and can be easily swapped out when a new version is available.
+1. A request schema JSON file (e.g. [request-schema.json](#request-schema-example)) is provided to the server to verify the format of incoming requests.
 1. The application now can make HTTP requests in a certain format to the application-specified endpoint periodically, and get the information about the latest available version.
    1. Server will expect each instance of the application makes a request **once per hour**.
+   2. The application can also send additional useful telemetric
 1. Once the server received a request, it will:
    1. Check where the request is coming from.
    1. Remove the IP from the request.